Size ranking: 24th

 The following morning Perseus resumed his flight with new vigour, coming to the land of King Cepheus whose daughter Andromeda was being sacrificed to a sea monster.
 Perseus’s rescue of the girl, one of the most famous themes of mythology, is told in detail under the entry for Andromeda.
-Perseus returned with Andromeda to the island of Seriphos, where he found his mother and Dictys sheltering in a temple from the tyranny of King Polydectes.
+Perseus returned triumphantly with Andromeda to the island of Seriphos, where he found his mother and Dictys sheltering in a temple from the tyranny of King Polydectes.
 Perseus stormed into the king’s palace to a hostile reception.
 Reaching into his pouch, Perseus brought out the head of Medusa, turning Polydectes and his followers to stone.
-Perseus appointed Dictys king of Seriphos.
+Perseus appointed his stepfather Dictys king of Seriphos.
 Athene took the head of Medusa and set it in the middle of her shield.

 Incidentally, the prophecy that had started all these adventures – namely, that Acrisius would be killed by his grandson – eventually came to pass during an athletics contest when a discus thrown by Perseus accidentally hit Acrisius, one of the spectators, and killed him.
 Perseus and Andromeda had many children, including Perses, whom they gave to Cepheus to bring up.
 From Perses, the kings of Persia were said to have been descended.

 Perseus holding the decapitated head of Medusa the Gorgon, as depicted on

 Chart IV in the Uranographia of Johann Bode (1801).
 On the forehead of the